-Company Principal activities Country of incorporation Effective ownership interest 2019 % 2018 % Concession segment Muhibbah Airport Services (Labuan) Ltd.# Investment holding Labuan 70 70
+Company Principal activities Country of incorporation fective hip interest 2019 % Concession segment Muhibbah Airport Services (Labuan) Ltd.# Investment holding Labuan 70 70

-- Subsidiaries not audited by Crowe Malaysia PLT. - The auditors' reports on the audited financial statements of the subsidiaries contained an emphasis on the reliance of these subsidiaries on the continuing financial support from the Company and/or bankers in order to continue operating as going concerns. - The subsidiaries are considered a subsidiary although the Company does not own more than 50% of its equity shares because the financing and operating policies are governed by the Board which is controlled by the Company.
+- Subsidiaries not audited by Crowe Malaysia PLT. - The auditors' reports on the audited financial statements of the subsidiaries contained an emphasis on the reliance of these subsidiaries on the continuing financial support from the Company and/or bankers in order to continue operating as going concerns. - These companies are considered subsidiaries although the Company does not own more than 50% of its equity shares because the financing and operating policies are governed by the Board which is controlled by the Company. - During the financial year, the Group's effective ownership in these companies increased to 100% following the acquisition of remaining shareholdings from non-controlling interests.